Who is writing and who is not?

 Whenever you work hardly to be “someone” you stress your belief, you create disharmony, imbalance, violence…Whenever you create something out of personal interest, “something else” will be the other´s answer to you.

-I repeat, you are always a threat for me, and me to you, as long as I hold to “mine” and you to “yours”.
+You are always a threat for me, and me to you, as long as I hold to “mine” and you to “yours”.

 It is the natural non conflictual way, something that is both your and the other´s gain.

-Do I believe in something?…I like Christ, Buddha, Homer, Scriabin, Rembrandt, Rilke, Kandinsky and many others,
+Do I believe in something?…I like Christ, Buddha, Homer, Scriabin, Rembrandt, Rilke, Kandinsky and many others, but I don´t believe in any of them.

-I used to be a Julien-ist but I have given up that too :)
+I used to be a Julien-ist but I have given up that too 🙂

 No standpoint – a koan for you